Zapper-fi/studio-docs/docs/recipes/uniswap-v2-fork-pool-token.md

 network at the time of writing.

 First, let's generate a new token fetcher with
-`yarn studio create-token-fetcher trader-joe`.
+`pnpm studio create-token-fetcher trader-joe`.
 When prompted for a group, select `Create New`, then enter `pool` as the ID and `Pools` as the label.
 When prompted for a network, select `avalanche`.